Kurento/doc-kurento-readthedocs/source/mastering/kurento_API.rst

    -  **Hubs**: Media Objects in charge of managing multiple media flows in a pipeline.
 A Hub has several hub ports where other media elements are connected.
 Depending on the Hub type, there are different ways to control the media.
-For example, there are a Hub called Composite that merge all input video streams in a unique output video stream with all inputs in a grid.
+For example, there is a Hub called Composite that merges all input video streams in a unique output video stream with all inputs in a grid.
    -  **Output Endpoints**: Media elements capable of taking a media